US STOCKS-Wall St rises as focus turns to stimulus, corporate earnings

 By Devik Jain and Shreyashi Sanyal

-Feb 4 (Reuters) - Wall Street's main indexes rose on Thursday as investors looked to corporate earnings and signs of progress on a pandemic-relief package after data suggested the labor market was stabilizing.
+Feb 4 (Reuters) - Wall Street's main indexes climbed on Thursday as investors looked to corporate earnings and signs of progress on a pandemic-relief package after data suggested the labor market was stabilizing.

 The Labor Department's report showed 779,000 Americans filed new applications for unemployment benefits last week, lower than 812,000 in the prior week, as authorities started to loosen pandemic-related restrictions on businesses.

-"You're seeing a little bit of sort of calmness or consolidation after a big run-up a couple of days ago," said Robert Pavlik, senior portfolio manager at Dakota Wealth Management in New York.

-"The market is digesting earnings news and more importantly the focus is on what type of agreement can come out of Washington related to stimulus."
+"There's a need out there still for fiscal relief for impacted workers, and it's easier to get done when it's viewed as a bridge to the other side of this pandemic," said Matt Stucky, portfolio manager at Northwestern Mutual Wealth Management Co in Milwaukee.

+"Vaccine deployments are accelerating and earnings are coming in much better than expected.
+While there's still a lot of uncertainty out there, those more positive themes are probably reassuring investors."

-Nine of the 11 major S&P sectors advanced in early trading with financial and technology gaining the most.
+Nine of the 11 major S&P sectors advanced with financial , industrials and technology gaining the most.

 All the three major indexes have bounced back sharply this week as investors monitored talks over the next round of fiscal stimulus and as a recent buying frenzy driven by social media appeared to stall following a bout of market volatility last week.

-President Joe Biden is open to narrowing the threshold for Americans eligible to receive $1,400 checks as part of coronavirus relief legislation, White House economic adviser Jared Bernstein told the Washington Post on Thursday.

-Videogame retailer GameStop Corp fell 10.1%, while cinema operator AMC Entertainment Holdings Inc slipped 7.2% as U.S. Treasury Secretary Janet Yellen said that before she and financial market regulators took any action, they needed to "understand deeply" what happened in the retail trading frenzy in recent days.
+Videogame retailer GameStop Corp fell 26.5%, while cinema operator AMC Entertainment Holdings Inc slipped 13.2% as Treasury Secretary Janet Yellen said that she and financial market regulators needed to "understand deeply" what happened in the recent retail trading frenzy before taking any action.

-U.S. companies are on track to post earnings growth for the fourth quarter of 2020, data from Refinitiv showed on Wednesday, which would defy expectations for profits to drop 10% due to the pandemic.
+S&P 500 companies are on track to post earnings growth for the fourth quarter of 2020, Refinitiv data showed on Wednesday, which would defy expectations for profits to drop 10% due to the pandemic.

 A pandemic-driven surge in online shopping during the holiday season helped e-commerce firm eBay Inc and payment platform PayPal Holdings Inc top quarterly earnings estimates.
-EBay shares jumped 8.6%, while PayPal gained 8.4%.

-Qualcomm Inc fell 8.5% after the chipmaker said semiconductor supply constraints that have roiled the industry contributed to first-quarter sales that slightly missed Wall Street expectations.
+EBay and PayPal both jumped 5.4%.

-The S&P index recorded 12 new 52-week highs and no new low, while the Nasdaq recorded 121 new highs and no new low.
+The S&P index recorded 20 new 52-week highs and no new low, while the Nasdaq recorded 198 new highs and two new lows.
 (Reporting by Devik Jain in Bengaluru; Editing by Maju Samuel)